mapsync/grayson-advisory2/site/content/post/boil-water-advisory-3.md

 draft: false
 date: 2025-02-09T15:28:26.434Z
-description: "A Boil Water Advisory has been issued on East US60 from Halls Recycling to the end the line.
+description: "A Boil Water Advisory has been issued on East US60 from Halls Recycling to the end of the line.
 Including side roads: Ison Rd, Tark Hill Rd, Cribbs Hill, Sunflower Dr., Woodland Court."
 ---
 *